phillipadsmith/2014.phillipadsmith.com/_posts/2013-04-21-reflections-on-40-exercise-the-body-and-the-mind.markdown

 The recipe wasn't all that complicated.
 It looks like this:

 * **I try to achieve six hours of "focused productive time" each day, Monday to Friday**.
 Most days, that's 11AM-7PM.
-Some days that time is decimated to paid client work, other days it's dedicated to personal projects or learning new skills.
+Some days that time is dedicated to paid client work, other days it's dedicated to personal projects or learning new skills.
 That varies week-to-week, but I try to strike a 60-40 balance and usually manage to hit 80-20 even if I have a lot of client work on the go.
 That means that I strive for two days a week of productive time invested in personal development that is not weekend days.

 * **8-11AM, I exercise my body and my mind**.
 [Like meditation](http://www.phillipadsmith.com/2013/04/reflections-on-40-meditate-destroy-everyday.html), I try to work out [everyday](http://www.phillipadsmith.com/2013/04/reflections-on-40-meditate-destroy-everyday.html).
 I alternate running with simple exercises that I can do wherever I am: push-ups, sit-ups, squats, and skipping rope.
 Meditation and body exercise are done by 9, so I've got two hours to make breakfast and prepare for the day.